Brett Stewart: 2000s

 In August 2008, Stewart was named in the preliminary 46-man Kangaroos squad for the 2008 Rugby League World Cup, and in October 2008 he was selected in the final 24-man Australia squad alongside other Manly players Brent Kite, Josh Perry, Anthony Watmough, David Williams, and his brother Glenn.
 Unfortunately however, Stewart was forced to withdraw with a shoulder injury before the competition had begun.

 Stewart travelled with Manly-Warringah to England to face the Super League champions Leeds for the 2009 World Club Challenge at the Elland Road stadium in Leeds.
 Manly showed their class with a 28–20 win over Leeds, with both Stewart and Anthony Watmough crossing for two tries.
 In the lead-up to the WCC, Manly became the first Australian side travelling to England to actually play a warm-up game, defeating the Harlequins RL at The Stoop in London, winning 34–26.

 Stewart featured in the NRL's 2009 television advertising campaign, alongside Storm player Greg Inglis as the "faces of rugby league".
 The campaign was launched in The Domain with Stewart declaring the start of the 101st season of rugby league in Australia.

 Legal issues then saw Stewart suspended from the opening four rounds of the 2009 NRL season.
 Without Stewart at fullback, Manly opened their premiership defence with four straight losses.
 The rot stopped when Stewart returned in Round 5 against the Wests Tigers at Brookvale, scoring 3 tries as Manly won 23–10.
 He scored another two at Brookvale the next week against South Sydney before a knee injury forced him to miss the next 19 games.
 He made his return in Round 25 against Cronulla.

 In 2011, Stewart won his second premiership as Manly defeated New Zealand 24–10 in the 2011 NRL Grand Final with Stewart scoring a try in the match.
 In 2013, Manly made the grand final again and Stewart played at fullback in their 26–18 defeat by the Sydney Roosters.

-Recurring injuries forced Stewart to retire in the pre-season of 2017, finishing his career as the 6th highest try scorer in NRL history and a Sea Eagles legend.
+Recurring injuries forced Stewart to retire in the pre-season of 2017, finishing his career as the 6th highest try scorer in NRL history.